 FrOST Treasurer, Brandon Goodwin presented an update on the accomplishments of the Trail Committee as well as the events and programs held and supported by FrOST in 2025.
 Of note, the trail committee recorded more than 68,000 visitors to the town trail system, and volunteers amassed over 924 hours in trail maintenance and 1,110 hours in trail construction.
 With a special focus on the main Fiske Hill trail loop and Seven Ridges trail on the Leadmine property.
-After the routine business meeting, longevity awards in honor of their Dad and husband, Christian, made a financial donation to Brimfield in support of the construction of a bridge over the Quinebaug River, making a key connection of that trail to Sturbridge, and in Sturbridge purchased a 9 acre piece of property that formerly had a section of the original Grand Trunk Rail Bed, donating an easement to the Town so that section of the trail could be constructed.
-In addition, they also donated an easement to the town to construct a 10-car parking lot to support that section of the trail.
+After the routine business meeting, longevity awards the evening is the presentation of the David Barnicle Founders Award.
+This year presented to Lynne Petersen and Family for their strong support of the Grand Trunk Trail.
+The Petersen Family, in honor of their Dad and husband, Christian, made a financial donation to Brimfield in support of the construction of a bridge over the Quinebaug River, making a key connection of that trail to Sturbridge, and in Sturbridge purchased a 9 acre piece of property that formerly had a section of the original Grand Trunk Rail Bed, donating an easement to the Town so that section of the trail could be constructed.
+In Addition, they also donated an easement to the town to construct a 10-car parking lot to support that section of the trail.
 This parking lot has become the second busiest trail head in the Sturbridge Trail system.
 In Lynne's acceptance remarks she mentioned how none of this would have been possible without the vision of Charles Hayes, the lead proponent in constructing the Grand Trunk rail line, who passed with the sinking of the Titanic.